dbt-checkpoint/dbt-checkpoint/HOOKS.md

 `--cmd-flags`: Command-specific dbt flags.
 Instead of dash `-` please use `+`.</br>
 `--model-prefix`: Prefix dbt selector, for selecting parents.</br>
 `--model-postfix`: Postfix dbt selector, for selecting children.
+`--models`: pre-commit-dbt is by default running changed files.
+If you need to override that, e.g. in case of Slim CI (`state:modified`), you can use this option.

 #### Example
 ```